I’ve seen two new patients this week that made me mad. Not because of anything the owners or patients said, but the advice they received.

 - Trained and motivated staff.
 Our greatest resource is our nurses.
 They have to be highly trained and updated, and empowered to have their concerns listened to.

 - Heat conservation.
-Have a look at how our nurses wrap small patients before their surgery.
-This looks undignified, but it’s only done after they are asleep and it’s really effective.
+Our nurses not only wrap their patients before surgery, they also bed them on a forced air patient warmer.
+This is really effective.
 By doing this we can prevent significant heat loss in almost all animals.

 - Up to date monitoring equipment.
 We routinely monitor blood oxygen saturation (pulse oximetry), blood pressure, heart rate, respiratory rate and core body temperature.